coderefinery/git-collaborative/index.md

 # Collaborative distributed version control

+We have learned how to make a git repository for a single person.
+What about sharing?
+* Sharing by email or manually: isn't fun and doesn't scale, projects are limited to the time and cognition of one person.
+* One person's repository on the web: allows one person to keep track of more projects, gain visibility, feedback, and recognition.
+* Centralized: everyone can directly update the same repository.
+Good for small groups.
+* Distributed: anyone can suggest changes, even without advance permission.
+Maintainers approve what they agree with.

+Being able to share more easily (going down the list here) is *transformative* because it allows projects to scale to a new level.
+This can't be done without proper tools.

 In this lesson we will learn how to keep repositories in sync and how to work with remote repositories on GitHub and other services.
 We will discover and exercise the centralized as well as the forking workflows, and finally